RBilly/design-system/docs/component-development-guidelines.md

 ## Headless component library

 Components must not be developed from scratch.
-Use instead components and components API from the headless component library [React Aria Components](https://react-spectrum.adobe.com/react-aria/components.html) as a basis to create our own components (see the [headless component library ADR](https://wiki.merckgroup.com/confluence/display/PAD/ADR+-+Component+library+-+Headless+component+libraries) to find out more about this choice).
+Use instead components and components API from the headless component library [React Aria Components](https://react-spectrum.adobe.com/react-aria/components.html) as a basis to create our own components.

 If a special case cannot be handled with a component from React Aria Components library (e.g. custom DOM structure), [React Aria Hooks](https://react-spectrum.adobe.com/react-aria/hooks.html) can be used (see https://react-spectrum.adobe.com/react-aria/advanced.html#hooks).